YCK1130/yck1130.github.io/src/contents/bio.md

 I am interested in a wide range of fields from Web programming, Reinforcement Learing, especially in developing **Trustworthy AI**, and Robotics, Cryptography, Network Communication, to Embedding System.
 Currently, I am privileged to be advised by **Professor Shao-Hua Sun (孫紹華)** in his Robot Learning Lab and by Professor **Hung-Yu Wei (魏宏宇)** in his Wireless Mobile Network Lab. -->

 Yang, Chun-Kai is a senior undergrad major in [Electrical Engineering](https://web.ee.ntu.edu.tw/) at [National Taiwan University](https://www.ntu.edu.tw/), advised by [Shao-Hua Sun](https://shaohua0116.github.io/) as part of [NTU Robot Learning Lab](https://nturll.xyz/about).
-He interest in Machine Learning, Computer Vision, Reinforcement Learning, and Robotics.
+He interests in Machine Learning, Computer Vision, Reinforcement Learning, and Robotics.